foundryvtt/dnd5e/wiki/Advancement-User-Guide.md

     * Multiclass Only - Only if this class is chosen as a multiclass.

 ![Basic Advancement Configuration](https://github.com/foundryvtt/dnd5e/assets/86370342/e89f215e-8048-4aa1-a051-1632fbcd970f)

+## Ability Score Improvement
+This advancement item will prompt for the user to select ability scores to improve, or apply a fixed improvement.
+For more information, see [Ability Score Improvement Advancement](Advancement-Type-Ability-Score-Improvement)

 ## Hit Points
 This advancement item will prompt for the user to Roll for HP or use the average, using the Hit Die noted in the Details tab of the Class item.
 For more information, see [Hit Points Advancement](Advancement-Type-Hit-Points)

 ## Item Grant
 This advancement can grant another item on level up (e.g. Class Features, Equipment).
 It should not be used for Class Spellcasting as a separate Advancement type is planned for that.
 It can be used for Racial Spellcasting, however.